 You never know what’s going to happen when you’re away.
 Maybe a new meeting or opportunity pops up that you can only get to by a rental car that you drive.
 Or maybe while you’re on your trip you realize that you have time to go see another client in a nearby city that is only possible if you drive to.
 Whatever the reason you always want to be prepared.

 We know how important it is to pack the proper clothes that you need for the daytime.
 However, also don’t forget to pack something to sleep in.
 This is an often-overlooked item to pack and leaves you feeling naked, literally and figuratively, when you realize you have forgotten it.

 Pack something small to sleep in so that you don’t take up too much space in your suitcase.
 Remember, you’re the only one that’s going to see your PJs.

 5. Tights (for women)

 The one thing that is so easy to forget when you are planning to wear a skirt is tights.
-Depending on your industry, the dress code might vary and tights might nit even be required.
-However, especially if it is cold outside traveling business women will want to wear tights.
+Depending on your industry, the dress code might vary and tights might not even be required.
+However, especially if it is cold outside traveling businesswomen will want to wear tights.
 This is the perfect way to keep your legs warm while traveling to and from business meetings.
 In addition, it will also keep you warm during the meeting.
-It’s always a good idea to keep a spare pair nude tights around.
-Nude tights will match will with any outfit.
-Therefore, if you like wearing skirts and dress while traveling for business, don’t forget your tights.
+It’s always a good idea to keep a spare pair of nude tights around.
+Nude tights will match well with any outfit.
+Therefore, if you like wearing skirts and dresses while traveling for business, don’t forget your tights.

-Keep an extra pair of new, in the box, tights in the front of your suite case.
+Keep an extra pair of new, in-box, tights in the front of your suitcase.
 This is a perfect solution for women that travel a lot for business (ie you’re a road warrior).
 This way you will for sure never forget this important item again.